ninjanazal/BootCampfire/README.md

-# BootyliciousAccounts
+# BootCampfire

-Welcome to BootyliciousAccounts!
+Welcome to BootCampfire!
 This is the Spring Boot project that's more springy than a kangaroo on a pogo stick and packed with more MongoDB and Redis goodness than you can shake a stick at.
 It's your go-to service for account management, registration, login, and session management.
 This is also only a study project :)

 ## Features